sasabosnic/rgz/rsync.md

 ## Remote hosts

-Source or/and destination can be located on remove hosts.
+A source or/and destination can be located on remove hosts.
 For example, _server_ &mdash; is a remove source.

 <pre>